Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Numerical verification

 \section{Numerical verification}

 In this final section, we perform a numerical study to verify and visualize our theoretical results.
-To this end, we need to obtain numerically accurate self-similar profiles of the HL model. \\
+To this end, we need to obtain numerically accurate self-similar profiles of the HL model.

 As a key step in their computer-assisted proof, Chen, Hou, and Huang \cite{chen2022asymptotically} obtained accurate approximate self-similar profiles by numerically solving the dynamic rescaling equations \eqref{eqt:dynamic_rescaling} of the HL model with high-order numerical schemes.
 Owing to the nonlinear stability under the normalization conditions \eqref{eqt:non-degeneracy_condition}, the numerical solution (for a large class of initial data) can easily converge to an approximate steady state with extremely small point-wise residual errors.
-Their computer codes and stored output data can be found in \cite{Matlabcode}. \\
+Their computer codes and stored output data can be found in \cite{Matlabcode}.

-Instead of accessing the off-the-shelf codes and data, we construct our own approximate self-similar profiles by numerically solving fixed-point problem $f=\mtx{R}(f)$ using a direct iterative method.
+Instead of using the codes and data off-the-shelf, we construct our own approximate self-similar profiles by numerically solving the fixed-point problem $f=\mtx{R}(f)$ using a direct iterative method.
 That is, starting with some smooth initial function $f^{(0)}\in \mathbb{D}$, we numerically compute

 More precisely, each iteration is computed in the order of \eqref{eqt:fixed-point_formulation}.
-After the scheme converges numerically, the self-similar profiles $\om,v$ and the scaling factors $c_l,c_\om$ are then recovered as in Proposition \ref{prop:fixed_point_solution} and renormalized as in \eqref{eqt:scaling}.
-Note that a similar fixed-point method for computing the self-similar profiles of the 1D gCLM model was proposed in \cite{huang2023self} by the same authors.
+After the scheme converges numerically, the self-similar profiles $\om,v$ and the scaling factors $c_l,c_\om$ can be recovered as in Proposition \ref{prop:fixed_point_solution} and renormalized as in \eqref{eqt:scaling}.
+Note that a similar fixed-point method for computing the self-similar profiles of the 1D gCLM model was proposed in \cite{huang2024self} by the same authors.

 We perform the fixed-point computation for two purposes.
 The first one is to test the well-posedness of the fixed-point problem $f=\mtx{R}(f)$.
 We have not been able to prove the uniqueness of a fixed-point of $\mtx{R}$ nor the convergence of the scheme \eqref{eqt:iteration}.
 Nevertheless, this iterative method converges quickly for a bunch of arbitrarily picked initial data in $\mathbb{D}$ with the maximum residual $\|f^{(n)}-\mtx{R}(f^{(n)})\|_{L^\infty}$ dropped below an extremely small tolerance ($10^{-10}$ in our computations, the same standard as in \cite{chen2022asymptotically}) only within hundreds of iterations.
 For example, for the initial data $f^{(0)} = (1+x^2)^{-1}\in \mathbb{D}$, the residual $\|f^{(n)}-\mtx{R}(f^{(n)})\|_{L^\infty}$ decreases below $10^{-10}$ within 270 iterations; for the initial data $f^{(0)} = (1+x^2/2)^{-2}$ that is not in $\mathbb{D}$, the residual $\|f^{(n)}-\mtx{R}(f^{(n)})\|_{L^\infty}$ decreases below $10^{-10}$ within 250 iterations.
 This makes us believe that the fixed-point of $\mtx{R}$ in $\mathbb{D}$ is unique and the scheme \eqref{eqt:iteration} is convergent over $\mathbb{D}$ (and probably convergent for more general initial functions under weaker assumptions).